hemanthhariharan/hemanthhariharan.github.io/README.md

 ------

 ### [Behavior of masonry spandrels](/Projects/BTP_PPT_Hemanth.pdf)
 #### As part of my B.Tech thesis at IITM with Dr. Arun Menon, I developed a tool for the parametric study of existing masonry strength formulations.
 I characterized the lateral resistance of a masonry wall based on geometry, boundary conditions, strength, and stiffness.
-Parametric analysis was done through non-linear FE modeling on TNO-DIANA and I formulated a predictive equation of spandrel strength using the Machine Learning toolbox of MATLAB.
+Parametric analysis was done through non-linear FE modeling on TNO-DIANA and I formulated a predictive equation of spandrel strength using the machine learning toolbox of MATLAB.

 ![BTP](/Images/BTP_Hemanth.gif)